Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 Part 3: Create an FME Flow App

 This section will create a user-friendly FME Flow App that will run the loader workspace.
-Users can submit edits to SQL Server from a web application without ever typing out a query.
+Users can submit edits to SQL Server from a web application without typing a query.

 1. Create a Flow App